data-dot-all/dataall/pages/deploy/deploy_aws.md

 | cdk_pivot_role_multiple_environments_same_account       | environments | If set to True, the CDK-created pivot role as part of the environment stack will be region specific (`dataallPivotRole-cdk-<region>`).
 This feature allows users to create multiple data.all environments in the same account but multiple regions. |
 | enable_quicksight_monitoring       | environments | If set to **true**, RDS security groups and VPC NACL rules are modified to allow connection of the RDS metadata database with Quicksight in the infrastructure account (default: false)                                                            |
 | log_query_period_days       | global       | Specify the time frame for querying the log history.
 This log history is used for Stacks view and shared log views.                                                                                                                             |

+### (Optional) Additional Set Up For Worksheets GenAI Natural Language Query (NLQ) Features

+To use these features, your. data.all admin team must enabled access to the Claude 3.5 Sonnet Model hosted in Amazon Bedrock in the Deployment Account of data.all.
+To do so, the data.all admin team can follow the steps:

+1. Navigate to Amazon Bedrock Console and Select Model Access in left navigation pane
+2. Chose Modify Model Access and select the Claude 3.5 Sonnet model
+    1. Be sure to review the End User License Agreement (EULA) for terms and conditions of using the model before requesting access to it
+3. Select Next, Review any additional terms documents, and when ready Submit the request
+4. If the request is successful the Access status changes to Access granted or Available to request (this may take a few minutes)

+For more information about enabling foundation model access in Amazon Bedrock, please refer to AWS Documentation (https://docs.aws.amazon.com/bedrock/latest/userguide/model-access-modify.html)

 ## 8. Run CDK synth and check cdk.context.json <a name="context"></a>